How-to Transcode with Your Own Cloud Storage

 This example includes the required parameters for accessing your AWS S3 storage with the Transcode API:

-This object identifies the IAM Access Credentials used to access your S3 account.
+This object identifies the IAM Access Credentials used to access your S3 account.- key

 The IAM user's Secret access key.